yi904835116/lab06-sockets/README.md

 myEmitter.emit('event');

 ```
-## Client-Server Architecture
+## Client-Server Architecture lab task
-The client-Server architecture is a way of distributing //TODO finish what is client server
+In lecture we talked about the client-Server architecture.
+Now you will practice implementing the client-server architecture with the observer pattern and sockets.
-In this lab you will be building a simple client-server messaging platform.
+In this lab you will be building a simple client-server messaging platform (basically IRC).
-// TODO finish what the lab task actually is

 ## Node Servers
 We will start with server.ts, locaed in /src in it you will find some starter code that lays out the basic outline of a node server.
 A call to `net.createServer()`, returns a net Server object which is used to create a TCP or local server.

+Hints

+* You should maintain a list of client socket connections
+* Write a broadcast(message:string) function which your server can use to send the same message to all of its client sockets
+* When your server receives a message from a client, it should broadcast the same message

 ### Socket Connections
 When a client connects to the server, it emmits a 'connection' Event which returns a reference to the socket of the connected client.
 In order to listen for it pass a a socket to an anonymous function